Bob Ross is a famous painter who manages to spread his passion for painting to many artists. And many artists wish to paint the same as him.

 So put a couple of layers of gesso, and you are ready to roll.

 I know that Bob Ross didn’t re-gesso his canvases.
 Mostly he put white paint to make the canvas wet and smooth for better control.
-That is probably because his canvases were well primed and made especially for him.
+That is probably because his canvases were primed and made especially for him.